What is the RI Small Business Coalition?

-Justin Gontarek, owner of Warwick-based Oceanside Graphics had an answer.
-He stepped up, volunteered his time and worked with the Lt.
-Governor’s Office to launch Gift it Forward, a statewide effort to encourage Rhode Islanders to support local businesses by purchasing gift cards through an online database.
+Justin Gontarek, owner of Simplicity Print Studio (former owner of Oceanside Graphics), had an answer.
+He volunteered his time and worked with the Lt.
+Governor’s Office to launch Gift it Forward in March 2020, a statewide effort to encourage Rhode Islanders to support local businesses by purchasing gift cards through an online database.

 The Gift it Forward database was a hit.
 Over 1,300 small businesses registered their information on the site for consumers to see.
 The effort received media sponsorship from WPRI 12, The Rhode Show, iHeartMedia, Cox Media and Lamar Advertising.

-The work to build the site continued and another issue arose: Not all small businesses are set up to sell gift cards online, some don’t even know where to begin.
+The work to build the site continued and another issue arose: Not all small businesses are set up to sell gift cards online.
 Then came another small business with a solution.
 Chris Parisi, owner of Providence-based Trailblaze Marketing, offered his time and skills to help the cause.
-Thanks to Chris and his team, small business owners had the option to work with Trailblaze Marketing to set up online gift card sales at special, low-cost rates.
-Chris also partnered with Third Spoon in East Greenwich to produce and donate the first Gift it Forward television ad.

-Lori Giuttari, Chief Operating Office of Providence-based Visual Thrive joined the Gift it Forward team to help with marketing and promotion for the website.
-Lori and her team are the creators of RI Thrives, a database of small businesses operating during the pandemic.
+Lori Giuttari, Chief Operating Office of Providence-based Visual Thrive joined the Gift it Forward team to help with supporting local businesses.
+Lori and her team created Shop Local Rhode Island, an online directory of small businesses open for business.